instantish/the-instantish-test/README.md

 # The Instantish Test
-_A quick test for a healthy issue tracking process_
+_A quick test for a healthy issue tracking process._

 ## Why the Instantish test?